 How I kept calm and focused before giving my TED talk:

-I had planned to enjoy the event and watch all the other speakers before me.
-I soon realised that this would distract me too much.
-Instead, I kept to myself, avoided eye-contact with other speakers (which felt weird but helped) and I avoided looking at the screen in the green room with the live broadcast of the others.
+I had planned to enjoy the event and watch all the other speakers who came before me.
+But once backstage, I knew that this would distract me too much.
+Instead, I kept to myself, avoided eye-contact with other speakers (which felt weird but helped) and I avoided looking at the screen in the green room with the live broadcast of the other speakers.
 In stayed within my own bubble until it was over.

 Stay focused on your WHY.
-I reminded myself why I was here, why my message was worth sharing and why I needed to share it tonight.
+I reminded myself why I was there, why my message was worth sharing and why I needed to share it tonight.

 Stay focused on your audience.
 It was helpful to remind myself that I was here to spread my message about the healing power of writing to the wider world.
 During a global pandemic this message needed to be heard more than ever.
 I kept reminding myself that I was here for my audience and that helped a lot.
 Even though I literally couldn’t see anybody, I felt connected to my audience.
 I just imagined my online community and how my words would resonate with them.
 It helped because suddenly it wasn’t about me anymore.
 It was about them.

 Practice positive self-talk: You got this!
-You are prepared, you are a professional, you’ve practiced more than anybody.
+You’re prepared, you are a professional, you’ve practiced more than anybody.
 I never thought I would ever speak to myself like that, but it really worked.

 Walk around the block: To steady my nerves as the time got closer and to repress the scary thought that making a fool of myself up there on stage was a real possibility, I walked around the block slowly a couple of times until my toes started to bleed in the new shoes (do avoid that at all costs!).
 I said my talk out aloud one final time as I walked.
 Public speaking coaches typically advice against doing that.